avishek999/Anime-Truce-ionic/README.md

    npm install
    ```

+3. Set up Firebase:
+   - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
+   - Set up Firestore and Firebase Authentication.
+   - Add your Firebase config in the app's environment file.

-3. Run the app:
+4. Run the app:
    ```bash
    ionic serve
    ```

-4. For Android/iOS builds:
+5. For Android/iOS builds:
    - Install required Cordova/Capacitor plugins.
    - Run the app on the emulator or device:
      ```bash